skyway/skyway.github.io/en/pricing.md

 ## About Charges

 Please refer to [FAQ]() for details.
-If you need detailed estimation of the charge, please use [Charge Simulator]().
+If you need detailed estimation of the charge, please use [Pricing Table and Pricing Simulator](https://ecl.ntt.com/en/pricing/).

 ## Start Your Innovation!